Districts, Schools and Educators

 Minnesota public schools are following the guidance in Minnesota’s Safe Learning Plan to continue to educate students and keep communities healthy during the COVID-19 pandemic.
 Minnesota’s Safe Learning Plan was created at the request of Governor Tim Walz and Lt.
 Governor Peggy Flanagan by the Minnesota Department of Education (MDE) and the Minnesota Department of Health (MDH).

-As a result, Minnesota’s Safe Learning Plan now allows all schools to provide hybrid or in-person learning to all students as long as schools take steps to prevent the spread of COVID-19.
+Minnesota’s Safe Learning Plan now allows all schools to provide hybrid or in-person learning to all students as long as schools take steps to prevent the spread of COVID-19.
 Each school will have a plan to keep educators, staff, students and families safe while providing hybrid or in-person learning.
 Schools are expected to communicate their plans directly to their school communities.
 Plans must be translated and communicated in written and oral languages based on the needs of each community.

 Under Minnesota’s Safe Learning Plan, all public schools are expected to: